PROGRESSION

 Tracing the Origin of the AIDS Pandemic

-For those lucky enough to be in attendance, the keynote lecture delivered at the 6th Conference on Retroviruses and Opportunistic Infections (CROI) at the end of January 1999 was nothing short of a jaw-dropping experience.
+For those lucky enough to be in attendance, the keynote lecture delivered at the 6th Conference on Retroviruses and Opportunistic Infections (CROI) was nothing short of a jaw-dropping experience.
 Dr. Beatrice Hahn of the University of Alabama at Birmingham presented the first concrete evidence of the primate origin of HIV-1, the much more prevalent of the HIV types responsible for the AIDS pandemic.
 The official report of her team’s findings, published in a February 1999 issue of Science, was a no less captivating example of seminal scientific research (Gao, 1999).
+The following article summarizes Dr. Hahn's presentation to the Physicians' research network on this fascinating topic.

 Daniel Douek, MD, PhD